 A Boxer and Blue Heeler mix, known as the Box Heeler, is a mix of two breeds with some contrasting personalities, making it a toss-up when predicting the temperament of a Box Heeler.
 While the Boxer is devoted, playful, and patient, the Blue Heeler is independent, energetic, and intelligent.
 A Box Heeler can be any combination of those.

-Both of their parent breeds are predisposed to exhibit some stubbornness and Box Heeler is likely to be equally as strong-willed.
-This can affect their trainability and they require an owner with a disciplined and patient approach.
+Both of their parent breeds are predisposed to exhibit some stubbornness, and Box Heeler is likely to be equally as strong-willed.
+This can affect their trainability, and they require a disciplined and patient owner.
 They are likely to be very athletic and spirited with intense exercise demands and require a family dedicated to meeting their needs.
 A well-adjusted Box Heeler will be an extremely loyal companion.

 Boxita

 A Boxer mixed with the powerful Akita is known as a Boxita.
 They are likely to have a large and muscular physique with high intelligence and vigor.
 Both of their parent breeds are very athletic, especially with the Akita’s rich history as a working dog.
-Their coat is usually found in shades of brown and white and is likely to be short and both water- and weather-resistant.
+Their coat is usually varying shades of brown and white and is likely to be short and both water-and weather-resistant.
 This mix tends to favor an Akita in their appearance.

-With consistency, this breed is moderately easy to train but can be stubborn and therefore we do not recommend them as a choice for novice dog owners.
-They do, however, do especially well with children and other pets and generally have a very gentle and calm disposition.
-They are known for their intense loyalty to their family and can make a great choice for an active owner looking for a devoted companion.
+With consistency, this breed is moderately easy to train but can be stubborn.
+Therefore, we do not recommend them as a choice for novice dog owners.
+However, they fare especially well with children and other pets and generally have a very gentle and calm disposition.
+They are famous for their intense loyalty to their family and can make a great choice for an active owner looking for a devoted companion.

 Boxsky